AlperenErdogan99/AlperenErdogan99/README.md

 After that i switched to my job for new adventure.
 I was a software engineer.
 I developed applications for traffic industry.
 I experienced in the following topics:
  * C++, Qt5, Linux / Embedded Linux, Uart/RS232, IOT, Bash/Python Script, BBB and Git(Bitbucket)

-Nowadays, I am working for SIEMENS as a software engineer.
+Nowadays, I am working for SIEMENS as a software developer.

 Contact:
  * Linkedin: https://www.linkedin.com/in/alperen-erdogan99